-- 4.4.17 The SUE should make provision for a site of 0.5 ha to accommodate a Primary Health hub.
-The Primary Health hub should be located within or close to the community hub.
-The health centre building should also include a community centre. - 4.4.18 The health/community centre building should be programmed to be provided as early as possible within the development.
+- 4.4.13 The SUE should make provision for a site of 0.5 ha to accommodate a Primary Health hub.
+The Primary Health hub should be located within the district centre.
+The health centre building should also include a community centre. - 4.4.14 The health/community centre building should be programmed to be provided as early as possible within the development.